 - Bake in the center of the oven for about 35 minutes, or until the top is golden brown.
 Place the mold on a wire rack and let cool.
 Using a sharp knife, cut into squares.

-Enjoy your meal!
+Enjoy your lunch!
 Show us pictures of your achievements onInstagram!

 Article written by Audrée Hogue